XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: XRF V2 Acquisition and Description

 \subsection{Action Sequence Proposal}

 We select three typical household scenarios for the experiment: the dining room, study room, and bedroom.
-These settings allow us to summarize users' activities related to eating, studying, and sleeping, along with associated series of actions.
+These settings allow us to summarize users' activities related to eating, studying, and sleeping, along with an associated series of actions.
 For example, activities such as taking medicine, drinking water, washing hands, and stretching serve as health-related indicators; and actions like opening curtains or turning on lights provide insights into interactions with household devices.

-We communicate the above objective to the volunteers, but instead of assigning each person a fixed action sequence, we aim to increase the diversity of action sequences and incorporate personal habits relevant to the volunteers.
+We communicate the above objective to the volunteers.
+Instead of assigning each person a fixed action sequence, we aim to increase the diversity of action sequences and incorporate personal habits relevant to the volunteers.
 Therefore, we ask each volunteer to recall their own daily action sequences in the dining room, study room, and bedroom, and estimate the execution time of each action in the sequence.
 Each volunteer recalls five action sequences based on the starting positions of the actions, with each sequence containing 7-10 actions.
 Fig.~\ref{fig:action-sequences} shows examples of some action sequences, while Table~\ref{tab:proposed-action} presents the proposed actions in each scene.
+In Appendix~\ref{sec:action-descript-and-value}, we demonstrate that these actions can be integrated with a large language model (LLM) assistant to enhance smart home intelligence.